 ELLIE: When was the last time you felt really happy?

 UNIDENTIFIED MAN: Uh, when was the last time?

 UNIDENTIFIED MAN: Probably a couple months ago.

 SPIEGEL: But Ellie isn't really intended to replace actual human beings as a therapist.
-Her real value - the reason she was created at all - is to help actual therapists diagnose patients because Ellie can measure people in a way that most humans can't.
-Underneath the wide screen, where Ellie's image sits, there are three devises: a video camera which tracks a person's face, a Microsoft Kinect that tracks their body movement, and a microphone which records their voice.
+Her real value, the reason she was created at all, is to help actual therapists diagnose patients because Ellie can measure people in a way that most humans can't.
+Underneath the wide screen, where Ellie's image sits, there are three devices: a video camera, which tracks a person's face; a Microsoft Kinect that tracks their body movement; and a microphone, which records their voice.

 The point of these, says Skip Rizzo, a psychologist who is working on Ellie, is to analyze in almost microscopic detail the way that people talk and move, to read their body language.